 The arrangement between the mob in the future and the present-day Loopers allows both parties to dissociate from their guilt.
 But when Joe comes face to face with his future self (Bruce Willis), he hesitates and the delicate relationship that allows both parties to abdicate responsibility is lost.
 Old Joe escapes, and both subsequently enter parallel cat-and-mouse games with their bosses.
 Joe’s boss in the present (a lively Jeff Daniels) sends an army to kill him for allowing his target to escape.
 Old Joe goes looking for the child who will grow up to be the mob’s new kingpin – the man who will order his murder 30 years in the future.

 In its denouement, “Looper” addresses the cycle of destruction that is perpetuated when people see violence as a solution.
 Although one character makes the ultimate sacrifice to stop that cycle, his choice – and indeed the film’s humanity as a whole – is undercut by the stylized nature of its violence.
 Johnson knows how to titillate his young male audience with sex and bloodshed, but this is problematic in a film that aims to say something serious about that violence.
-In “Looper,” only one death truly means anything, and most of the action sequences feel more like a video game than real life.
+In “Looper,” only one death truly means anything, and most of the action sequences feel more like a video game, such as w88.com, than real life.

 The plot gets a little complicated, and Johnson wisely keeps the esoteric details of time travel vague.
 “If we start talking about it,” one character says, “we’ll be here all day, making diagrams with straws.”
 It’s a wise choice because “Looper” is at its best when focusing on the emotional realities of time travel.
 If you could go back and talk to your younger self, what would you tell him?
 If you met an innocent child that you knew would grow up to be a mass murderer, would you be able to kill him?
 The film raises the right questions, but the answers never feel earned because none of the characters are particularly well drawn.